Exponential Family Model-Based Reinforcement Learning via Score Matching: Algorithm and main result

 Once the agent computes the confidence set $\calW_k$, they observe a new state $s_1^k$ and compute an optimistic policy $\pi^k$ (line 5-6), which is the optimal policy with respect to the ``best model'' in $\calW_k$.
 As long as $W_0 \in \calW_k$, the optimistic planning procedure gives us an overestimate of the true value function $V_{\P,1}^{\star}(s_1^k)$, ensuring sufficient exploration of the MDP.
 Lastly, the agent runs policy $\pi^k$ on the MDP to collect a new trajectory of data, which is added to the dataset $\calD$.

-\subsection{Computational Complexity}
+\subsection{Computational complexity}

 \Cref{algorithm:smrl} has two main components: model estimation (line 9) via score matching and optimistic planning (line 6).
 We have already discussed in \Cref{sec:sm} that the model estimation can be computed efficiently.
 Planning is a different story.
-Note that planning with a \emph{known model}, \ie solving the problem $\pi^k=\arg\max_{\pi} V_{\P_W,1}^{\pi}(s_1^k)$, is already challenging for our setting without imposing further structure.
-Planning with a known model can be approximated with model predictive control \cite{mayne2014model, wagener2019online}.
-Furthermore, even with access to a planning oracle, optimistic planning is known to be NP-hard in the worst case \cite{danistochastic}.
+Even planning with a \emph{known model}, \ie solving the problem $\pi^k=\arg\max_{\pi} V_{\P_W,1}^{\pi}(s_1^k)$, is already challenging without imposing further structure.
+However, it can be approximated with model predictive control \cite{mayne2014model, wagener2019online}.
+Furthermore, even with access to a planning oracle, \emph{optimistic planning} is known to be NP-hard in the worst case \cite{danistochastic}.
 In this work, we assume computational oracle access to the optimistic planner that solves (line 6) and leave developing efficient approximation algorithms to future work.
-One alternative to optimistic planning is to employ posterior sampling methods in conjunction with (approximate) planning oracles; the Bayesian regret can be theoretically analyzed using well-established techniques \cite[\eg][]{osband2014model,chowdhury21}.\footnote{While we conjecture that a Bayesian regret guarantee should be possible, getting a frequentist guarantee (as we do) for a posterior sampling method in our setting could be difficult.
-See \eg results for tabular MDPs \cite{agrawal2017posterior}.} Other ideas are to use noise augmented MDPs \cite{pacchiano2020optimism} or Randomized Least-Squares Value Iteration (RLSVI) \cite{osband2016generalization, osband2019deep, russo2019worst, zanette2020frequentist, agrawal2020improved}.
+One alternative to optimistic planning is to employ posterior sampling methods in conjunction with (approximate) planning oracles; the Bayesian regret can be theoretically analyzed using well-established techniques \cite[\eg][]{osband2014model,chowdhury21}.

-\subsection{Regret Guarantee}
+\subsection{Regret guarantee}

 We now provide our main result, which is a $\sqrt{T}$-regret guarantee on the performance of SMRL.

 \begin{theorem}[SMRL Regret Guarantee] Suppose Assumptions \ref{assume:ef-model} and \ref{assume:bounds} hold.
 Set $\lambda := 1/B_\star^2$ and fix $\delta \in (0,1)$.
 Then with probability at least $1-\delta$: